rogeruiz/scuttle/README.md

 ## Contributing

-This project is still in high-development.
+This project is still in development.
 Take a look at Issues to help track the work.
 They should all be labeled with `help wanted` for anything that outside folks can contribute to.
 Also, there's a need for documentation so if there's anything that needs to be updated or is confusing or missing, please contribute directly back to the documentation.

 The branches are well documented but not intuitive.
 Please read through the Issue below for more discussion on this.